 uncertainty about signs and symptoms, please contact TIPES prior to arriving at the centre.

 · If the learner or staff presents mild symptoms that are considered atypical of COVID-19, please contact

 TIPES and each case will be addressed on an individual basis.
 A physician’s note may be requested for an individual to return with mild cold-like symptoms.

 · Daily attendance and screening questionnaires are filed in the main office in order to provide contact tracing should a case of COVID-19 be associated with TIPES.

 Management of learners and staff with possible COVID-19

-· The legal guardian of a learner who develop symptoms of COVID-19 while at the centre is notified to pick up the learner as soon as possible.
+· The guardian of a learner who develop symptoms of COVID-19 while at the centre is notified to pick up the learner as soon as possible.

 · Symptomatic learners are immediately separated from others in a supervised area until they can go home.